ii: Cowardly, a wimp.

 Has Ken ever tried living on minimum wage?
 Does Ken know some people are born without legs?
 Has he ever tried bettering himself while working double shifts and overpaying rent in a dangerous neighborhood to a villainous Land Lord?
 Has Ken ever tried living as a black person, a trans, queer, Bi or gay person, a woman or the child of a single parent?
 Could he focus at work all day after another sleepless night thanks to dreams full of terrifying flashbacks which could be helped if only we could afford and find a decent therapist willing to treat complex trauma who also understands our cultural background?

 Those of us being used for profits in the money machine end up feeding the beast by default.
 We need food, clothes, shelter, water, work, purpose and killer filtered selfies to make our ex’s super jealous so we can feel some temporary illusion of love and power.
-The nobly unfolding path is met with great resistance by those who’ve fallen under the spell of Social Norm; meaning, while its not impossible to walk softly, it is dangerous to walk barefoot in the city, especially while be chased by zombies headed for the 7/11.
-Just eat the friggin Cheetos!
-What’s wrong with you?!??
+The nobly unfolding path is met with great resistance by those who’ve fallen under the spell of Social Norm; meaning, while it’s not impossible to walk softly, it is dangerous to walk barefoot in the city, especially while being chased by zombies headed for the 7/11.

 We’re told financial success is the way of the world, the American Dream we should all want and strive for.
 But at what cost?

 Take for example a friend of mine in Asheville NC.
 She and her partner started a company called No Evil Foods.
-Yes, this is a shameless plug for my sweet friend’s growing plant-based empire.
-Consider trading that deep fried finger for Comrade Cluck.
-(For the record, I’ve never eaten a chicken finger, Arctic roadrunner or junkyard dog but maybe the vegan substitutes are a revelation!)
+What stops us from trading that deep fried finger for Comrade Cluck?
+For the record, I’ve never eaten a chicken finger, comrade, Arctic roadrunner or junkyard dog but maybe the vegan substitutes are a revelation?

 Other friends are yoga teachers, social workers, artists, writers, comedians, good parents, fitness instructors, nurses, plumbers, servers, hospitality agents, case managers, baristas, health food store stockers and faithful gardeners of far away sanctuaries.
 We don’t have to become a big bad Wall Street wolf, though I highly recommend howling under full moons.
 Better do it someplace out of sight though.
 Remember Salem?

 Back to tar and feathers.
 According to a 2015 article from Motley Fool, Koch Foods is a 3 billion dollar empire.
 How did they make so much money?
 By paying their apparently illegal staff anywhere from $10-$12 an hour to do all the slaughtering for them.
-The rest is up to us buying breaded nuggets, breasts, tenderloins, thighs, patties, strips and half gallon tubs of ranch to dunk it all in.
-I love ranch and all the real butter.
-Judge away.
+The rest is up to us, buying up breaded nuggets, breasts, tenderloins, thighs, patties, strips and half gallon tubs of stolen buttermilk ranch to dunk it all in.

 The CEO of Koch Foods has a net worth of over 2.9 billion.
 He went to Catholic school, his father was a butcher and his grandparents were immigrants.
 Go figure.
-According to Wikipedia he lives a low key life and is toying with the notion of branching out into soy protein.
-I say we welcome him with open veggie arms.
+According to Wikipedia, he lives a low key life and is toying with the notion of branching out into soy.
+Can vegans be commodified too?

 I once made the terrible mistake of trying to watch Earthlings, a depressingly honest documentary about everything horrible in the world narrated by Joaquin Phoenix.
 I lasted about 15 minutes before bursting into tears and nearly throwing up.
-After a cup of tea, a smoke, 3 Disney movies and 2 guided meditations I felt a little better but still wanted to die so as not to go on crushing the planet with the weight of my humiliating needs.
-Sorry I was born, ya know?
+After a cup of tea, a smoke and 2 guided meditations I felt a little better but still wanted to die so as not to go on crushing the planet with the weight of my humiliating needs.

 Here Comes the Sun